kundajelab/chrombpnet/README.md

 rm data/subsample_peaks/temp_n.txt
 ```

-Once we have the subsampled peak set for interpretation we will run the script below to first get interpretation scores and then summarize the interpretation scores.
+Once we have the subsampled peak set we will run the script below to first get interpretation scores (as h5 files `models/bias_model/interpret/bias.profile_scores.h5` and `models/bias_model/interpret/bias.counts_scores.h5`) and then summarize the interpretation scores into PWMs (as png images in `models/bias_model/interpret/untrimmed_logos_counts` and `models/bias_model/interpret/untrimmed_logos_profile`).
+Browse through the images (with prefix name `contrib_`) in both the PWM folders and make sure you only see the bias motif (Tn5/DNase-I) or repeats and not any other cell-type specific motifs.

 ```
+mkdir models/bias_model/interpret
-bash step5_interpret_bias_model.sh  data/hg38.fa data/subsample_overlap/30K.subsample.overlap.bed  output/bias_model/model.0.h5
+bash step5_interpret_bias_model.sh data/downloads/hg38.fa data/subsample_peaks/30K.subsample.overlap.bed models/bias_model/bias.h5 models/bias_model/interpret/
 ```

-The step will generate . browse through the images in both these folders and make sure you only see the bias motif (Tn5/DNase-I) and not any other cell-type specific motifs.

 ###  Train and Evaluate ChromBPNet Model